-We endeavor to maintain good governance standards in our executive compensation program, as reflected by the following policies and practices that were in effect in 2021:
+We endeavor to maintain good governance standards in our executive compensation program, as reflected by the following policies and practices that were in effect in 2022:

 - CEO Compensation.
-In part due to his request, which is based on a desire to conserve cash for other purposes, including funding the business and compensating other employees, Dr. Kibarian has not received an increase in his base salary or an annual cash bonus opportunity since 2015.
-Also, in response to his request, which is based on a desire to conserve equity for other purposes, including granting awards to other employees, Dr. Kibarian has not received an equity award since 2003.
+In part due to his request, which is based on a desire to conserve equity for other purposes, including granting awards to other employees, Dr. Kibarian has not received an equity award since 2003.
 As a significant stockholder, Dr. Kibarian's interests are already strongly aligned with the interests of our other stockholders. - Independence.
-The Compensation Committee of our Board of Directors develops, reviews and approves each element of executive compensation.
-The Compensation Committee is comprised solely of independent directors.
-Additionally, pursuant to its Charter, the Compensation Committee has the authority to engage a compensation consultant and other advisers as it deems appropriate or necessary to support it in fulfilling its responsibilities. - No Perquisites.
+The CHCM Committee of our Board of Directors develops, reviews and approves each element of executive compensation.
+The CHCM Committee is comprised solely of independent directors.
+Additionally, pursuant to its Charter, the CHCM Committee has the authority to engage a compensation consultant and other advisers as it deems appropriate or necessary to support it in fulfilling its responsibilities. - No Perquisites.
 We do not provide perquisites or other personal benefits to our executive officers. - No Tax Gross-Ups.
-We do not provide tax gross-ups or other tax reimbursement payments to our executive officers.
+We do not provide tax gross-ups or other tax reimbursement payments to our executive officers. - Severance and Change in Control Agreements.
+Except in the case of Mr. Raza, whose employment agreement contains certain severance benefits, as described in more detail below, we do not have agreements with our NEOs who are currently employed by us that provide for severance benefits. - Exclusive Decision-Making Power.
+The CHCM Committee retains and does not delegate any of its exclusive power to determine all matters of executive compensation and benefits, although our Chief Executive Officer and